alg810/CardServerProxy/README.HttpXmlApi.txt

 - error-log: the last 40 (by default) events of general interest optional parameters: profile (list only events related to specified profile)

+- file-log: the last 40 (by default) events of log level WARNING or SEVERE from the main file log

 - user-log: the last 100 transactions results for a specific user (requires debug="true" for the profile) optional parameters: name (list transactions for named user instead of calling user, admin only)